Back to Index

 To qualify for graduation from St. Bonaventure University, each student must meet two academic index requirements.
 The studentís overall cumulative index must be at least 2.00.
 In addition, the studentís cumulative index for courses taken in the major field must be at least 2.00.
 Any student in Elementary Education or Physical Education must have an overall cumulative index in the major of 3.00.

 Any student whose overall index is below 2.00 must be regarded as academically deficient.
 Students who are regarded as academically deficient may be academically dismissed from the University, offered the opportunity to remain enrolled through the auspices of either the Academic Restoration Program or the Academic Intervention Program.
 Students who are regarded as academically deficient are automatically placed on academic probation.
-The Academic Review Committee, whose membership is comprised of the undergraduate academic deans, the Registrar, the Director of the Teaching and Learning Center, the Director of Disability Support Services, the Executive Director of Residential Living and the Director of the Counseling Center, meets at the end of each semester to evaluate the status of each student with an overall cumulative index below 2.00.
+The Academic Review Committee, whose membership is comprised of the undergraduate academic deans, the Registrar, the Director of the Learning Center, the Director of Disability Support Services, the Executive Director of Residential Living and the Director of the Counseling Center, meets at the end of each semester to evaluate the status of each student with an overall cumulative index below 2.00.